 - Swim – Don’t have a pool in your backyard or apartment complex?
 See if your family can take you to a community pool.
 Have fun splashing around!
 Just don’t forget your sunscreen and drinking water.

 - Walk – Go for a 30-minute walk with the whole family before or after dinner.

-According to Cornell’s Food and Brand Lab, even slim women are more likely to have poor body image, if their parents commented on their weight in youth.
-Check out their new findings on what happens when parents comment on their daughters weight.
 By helping your kids to identify themselves with a wholesome and “grow-some” lifestyle that will help build their character rather than focusing on their physical appearance, they’ll become more confident in themselves, their abilities, and will continue to build strong character into adulthood!